f5devcentral/f5-big-iq-lab/docs/bigiqtestdrive.rst

 configure, deploy, analyze, orchestrate **F5 security and application delivery services**.
 BIG-IQ supports management of **F5 BIG-IP™ physical and virtual** devices both locally and in the cloud.

-From per-app virtual editions to traditional hardware appliances, BIG-IQ makes it possible to gain visibility into apps and devices, leverage automated workflows, simplify configuration, and ensure every team—and every app—has the resources required to perform optimally.
+From per-app virtual editions to traditional hardware appliances, BIG-IQ makes it possible to **gain visibility** into apps and devices, leverage **automated workflows**, simplify configuration, and ensure every team—and every app—has the resources required to perform optimally.
 With BIG-IQ you can **quickly and easily** manage, analyze, and **troubleshoot** every device, every application, and every policy from one centralized location—no matter the operating environment.